BS 7671:2018+A4:2026

 Automatic Overall Assessment

-As you add observations and assign codes, the app automatically determines whether the overall assessment is Satisfactory or Unsatisfactory.
+As you add observations and assign codes, the app applies the Appendix 6 rule and sets the overall assessment to Satisfactory or Unsatisfactory for you.

 Regulation Lookup

-Tap any observation to look up the relevant BS 7671 regulation.
-The app provides the regulation text and guidance on whether the observation warrants a…
+Tap any observation to look up the relevant BS 7671 regulation, with the regulation text alongside so you can quote it in the description.

 Real-World Examples Library